ronalde/han-rooster-naar-ics/README.md

 ## Rationale

+The source webpage is created by HAN using the *Gruber&Petters/Grupet GP Untis*[^gpuntis] timetabling/roster software.
 Although Untis natively supports ICS-exporting, the school has chosen to *not* use that important feature for students.
 Although they did develop/buy a custom non-native 'webapp' for iOS and Android, they